Nabzozifo/Awale_GameRL/README.md

 # Awale_GameRL
-A reinforcement kearning agent for Awale Game.
+A reinforcement Learning agent for Awale Game.